redhat-openstack/website/source/index.html.md

 <div class="offset4 span7 pad-sides begin-content pull-s">
 ## Upcoming Events

-This week we'll be conducting another test day for the RDO Havana release.
-See details at [RDO_Test_Day_October_2013](RDO_Test_Day_October_2013).
-And on Thursday, please come to the [Networking Google Hangout, Part II](https://plus.google.com/events/cfgnq5t8it7uvksrtpd00s2fcmg).
+Please come to the [Networking Google Hangout, Part II](https://plus.google.com/events/cfgnq5t8it7uvksrtpd00s2fcmg), TODAY at 16:00 GMT.

 There's always something going on in the RDO community.
 See the [Events](Events) page for other upcoming events.